goblinqueen/zenpal/README.md

 # ZenPal
-Yet another Zenmoney API library, mostly to work with csv exports with sources that wouldn't cooperatge otherwize.
+Yet another Zenmoney API library, mostly to work with csv exports with sources that wouldn't cooperate otherwize.

 Refer to main.py with my personal usage as an example